salesforce/design-system-react/README.md

 npm start
 open http://localhost:9001 http://localhost:8001
 ```

-## Getting Started

-`design-system-react` is compatible with React >=15.4.1 <16 and may work with React 16.
-This library and it's markup will be updated to the next version of SLDS styles at release freeze.
-You can find the current SLDS version, a [getting started](https://react.lightningdesignsystem.com/getting-started/) (Salesforce Employees) and a [Concepts and Best Practices](CONTRIBUTING.md) guide on the documentation site.

 ### SLDS Icons

 Prior to v0.7.0, SLDS icons were inlined and just worked.
 Now you will need to host the icons and set a path `context` for all child components with `<IconSettings>`: